robertogrings/chatty-pie-connector/README.md

 The connector implements a single event handler that treats any event and returns a message containing the type of the event handled.

-Do note that by default the application is expecting a MySQL instance to be running at `localhost:3306`.
-If you do not have a local db instance running, start the application with the spring profile `localdb` and it will start a local docker instance with MySQL for you.
+### Starting dependencies locally
-Note that:
+By default the application is expecting a MySQL instance to be running at `localhost:3306` and a smtp server running on `localhost:3025`.
-* You need to have docker installed for this to work
+If you do not have both, we offer a docker compose file at the root.
+Run it with

-* The instance will be automatically removed when you exit the application
+    docker-compose up

 ## Deploying the application
 This application is deployed to Kubernetes